 Drought stress is a major abiotic stress affecting plants worldwide due to global climate change.
 It occurs when evapotranspiration demand exceeds soil water availability, affecting plants' genetic potential.
 Climate, soil type, soil water (storage & precipitation), and plant genotype influence the occurrence, intensity, and duration of drought (Goswami et al., 2019).
 Agriculture is the most affected sector, with varying levels of intensity, duration, and spatial extent impacting production.

 Water stress acts by decreasing the percentage and rate of germination and seedling growth (Delachiave and De pinho, 2003).
-Drought not only affects seed germination but also increases mean time germination time in maize crop (Willanborb et al., 2004).
-The adverse effect of water shortage on germination and seedling growth has been well reported in different crop such as corn
+Drought not only affects seed germination but also increases mean germination time in maize crop (Willanborb et al., 2004).
+The adverse effect of water shortage on germination and seedling growth has been well reported in different studies conducted for corn

-( Mohammadkhani and Heidari, 2008; Farsiani and Ghobadi,2009; Khayatnezhad et al., 2010).Mostafavi et al., 2011, Khodarahmpour, 2011).
+( Mohammadkhani and Heidari, 2008; Farsiani and Ghobadi,2009; Khayatnezhad et al., 2010, Mostafavi et al., 2011, Khodarahmpour, 2011).

 Drought can cause severe yield loss in crop plants, with India prone to drought or excess moisture stress, affecting up to 53-64% of maize yield (Rufino et al., 2018).
 Reproductive and grain filling stages are more critical, as they determine the final seed set or yield.
 Exposure to drought stress can reduce up to 90% of maize yield.
 (Awosanmi et al., 2016; Daryanto et al., 2016)